 Super game-improvement irons are aimed at golfers with a handicap of 15 or higher.

 These clubs are generally not the best looking on the market due to the large clubhead.
-Their forgiving nature make them easier for beginners and high handicap golfers though.
+Their forgiving nature makes them easier for beginners and high-handicap golfers, though.